aka-somix/delgarbo/README.md

-# Delgarbo - DELete GARBage On your laptop
+# Delgarbo - DELetes GARBage On your laptop
 This script will gently delete all the garbage folders (caches mainly) that are filling up your machine and you no longer need.

 ## Usage